Kappaccinoh/zut/README.md

 # zut
 From "A Gentleman in Moscow", the game of zut played by Alexander Rostov and Sophia made into a webapp

+# Currently Working on
+- Setting Up JQuery and SASS, do I need to precompile each time I change my Javascript Folders??
+Why isnt Jquery working on file?

 # TODO:
 1. Minor UI Related Issues
 - UI for general game interface, layouts, where players will show up as